Nexus Install Guide Manage License Buy Now

 ⚠️ Windows SmartScreen Warning

-Because Noiseforge Omni is not yet signed with a Microsoft certificate, Windows SmartScreen may show a warning when you first extract or run the plugin.
-This is expected for independent developers.
+Noiseforge Nexus is not yet signed with a Microsoft code-signing certificate, so Windows SmartScreen may show a warning when you first extract or load the plugin.
+This is standard for independent developers — the plugin is safe.
+Here's how to clear it:

 1. When the "Windows protected your PC" dialog appears, click More info.